scottwoodall/tinyplate/README.md

 1. `npm run dev-server`
 1. `npm run build` creates `dist/tinyplate.css` for when you're ready to commit.

-Edit the source files under `./less` and webpack will automatically re-compile to `build/tinyplate.css`.
-Point your browser at [http://localhost:2922/webpack-dev-server/](http://localhost:2922/webpack-dev-server/) to see the changes.
+Edit the source files under `./less` and webpack will automatically re-compile.
+Point your browser at [http://localhost:2922/webpack-dev-server/](http://localhost:2922/webpack-dev-server/) to view your changes.

 #### credits
 * Burke Holland for his [blog post](http://blogs.telerik.com/kendoui/posts/13-11-05/creating-a-rwd-off-canvas-layout-with-bootstrap-3) on creating an off-canvas sidebar.